 Here I’ve used their cooked lobster meat since it’s so quick and easy, but you could also grill a tail or two.
 I know I’ll be grilling some of their tails soon and serve with some tasty sides like my caprese quinoa salad or grilled nectarine and arugula salad.

 Back to these lobster tacos.
 Using cooked lobster, these are super quick to make up as you just want to very lightly warm the lobster in the pan.
 Lobster does not do well with being overcooked, so it pretty much needs to see the pan and that’s it.
 So get everything else ready first, warm the lobster in the garlicy oil and make up your tacos.

-I’ve used the sprout slaw I put with my sweet potato tacos, some guacamole and made some mango habanero sauce, but you can use whatever sauce you prefer.
-I liked the sweet spice of the mango habanero to complement the lobster – if you want to avoid something as spicy, why not try my mango jicama slaw or avocado-mango salsa in my Cuban quinoa bowls instead.
+Here I’ve used the sprout slaw I put with my sweet potato tacos, some guacamole and made some mango habanero sauce, but you can use whatever sauce you prefer.
+I liked the sweet spice of the mango habanero to complement the lobster.
+If you want to avoid something as spicy, why not try my mango jicama slaw or avocado-mango salsa in my Cuban quinoa bowls instead.

 Lobster tacos make such a delicious quick meal, perfect for Taco Tuesday or any excuse.
 They are light but filling, and a great way to make the slight indulgence of lobster go further in a really tasty way.
 I for one can’t wait to make them again soon.

 Try these other favorite tacos:

 - Tacos al pastor (pork in pineapple-chili marinade)

 - Plus get more seafood recipes and 30 minute meals in the archives.